arctern-io/arctern-bootcamp/README.md

 [English](README.md) | [中文版](CN_README.md)

 Arctern is designed specifically to accelerate the processing, analysis, and visualization of spatiotemporal data.
-Based on the most popular open-source big data technologies, Arctern provides a flexible and high-performance analysis platform helping you address the challenges posed by spatiotemporal data in a time of 5G and IoT.
+Based on the most popular open-source big data technologies, Arctern provides a flexible and high-performance analysis platform helping you address the challenges posed by spatiotemporal data in a time of 5G and IoT by the following ways:

-- Powerful spatiotemporal functions, Arctern supports key OGC standard APIs, location-based algorithms, and spatiotemporal models.
+- Supports key OGC standard APIs, location-based algorithms, and spatiotemporal models.
 - SQL-based interaction capability.
 Arctern can quickly present vivid spatiotemporal analysis results using server rendering technologies.
+- Arctern can be deployed anywhere between a standalone laptop and a cluster of multiple servers without compromising user experience.
+- Arctern integrates technologies such as Pandas and Spark.
+You do not need to change the existing data analysis methodologies or processes.
+- Python, RESTful, and C++.
+You can adopt Arctern with ease and great flexibility.
+- Supports x86 and GPU.
+Arctern can help you reduce hardware costs.